memmett/PyWENO/docs/index.rst

 PyWENO
 ======

-The PyWENO project provides a set of open sources tools for constructing high-order Weighted Essentially Non-oscillatory (WENO) methods and performing high-order WENO reconstructions.
+The PyWENO project provides a set of open source tools for constructing high-order Weighted Essentially Non-oscillatory (WENO) methods and performing high-order WENO reconstructions.

-The project consists of four main parts:
+The project consists of three main parts:

-#.
-A set of :doc:`symbolic tools <symbolic>` for exploring and
+* :doc:`Symbolics <symbolic>` - tools for exploring and constructing
-   constructing WENO methods;
+  WENO methods.

-#.
-A C, Fortran, and OpenCL :doc:`code generator <codegen>` to build WENO
+* :doc:`Code generation <codegen>` - tools for generating custom C, Fortran, and OpenCL WENO routines.
-   reconstruction routines;

-#.
-An easy to use :doc:`interface <tutorial>` to compute WENO
+* :doc:`WENO SciKit <tutorial>` - an easy to use module to compute WENO reconstructions in Python.
-   reconstructions; and

-#.
-Various other WENO related tools, including: a routine for
-   computing high-order finite-volume interpolation coefficients for non-uniform grids.

 **News**